Table of Contents

 Console app that:

-• Lets you choose from multiple models optimized for text extraction.
+• Lets you choose from multiple vision-language models optimized for document understanding.

 • Downloads models if needed, with live progress updates.